benaryorg/haskell-twitter-archive-parser/README.md

 most used characters: " etni"
 ```

+## Getting Numbers

+In case you want numbers instead of just the top 5 or something similar, at the
+moment most output things use `mostOccurring`, just change that to
+`sortedOccurrences` and you should get some nice numbers.

+As mentioned below, the output format might change soon, this will include a
+format that gives you the numbers right away.

 # Version Information

 This is actually pretty easy, `v0.3.0.0` marks the beginning of easy